How to clean install Mac OS X from USB

-OS X Mavericks is fantastic.
-There are so many things you can do with it and it operates flawlessly.
-So if you’re looking to give your Mac a fresh start with just a brand new OS X and nothing else, a clean install is the best option for you.
+Those who still rely on older OS X operating systems know these still are going strong.
+There are so many things you can do with past OS X — like Lion, Mavericks, or Yosemite.
+Each one of these operates flawlessly.
+So, if you’re looking to give your Mac a fresh start with just a classic OS X and nothing else, clean installing Mac OS from USB is the best option for you.

 We’ve got the steps outlined below, so let’s get to it.

 Step 1: Clean system junk on your current OS X

 Whatever OS X you are currently on, system junk and outdated cache files are a potential source for software conflicts.
 Having cleaned them up, you may discover around 35 GB of newly created space previously taken by junk.
 What’s more, old caches may interfere with your new OS X installation, so this step is pretty essential.
 Cleaning can be done manually.

 - Click on a Finder window and choose “Go to Folder” in the Go menu.

 - Type in ~/Library/Caches and click Enter to go open the folder.